akshitarora19/Group-Project-I-Data-Analysis/README.md

 In the United States, the burning of fossil fuels to make electricity is the largest source of heat-trapping pollution, producing about two billion tons of CO2 every year.
 Coal-burning power plants are by far the biggest polluters.
 The country’s second-largest source of carbon pollution is the transportation sector, which generates about 1.7 billion tons of CO2 emissions a year.

-In this project our group tried to study how various factors such as C02 emission, urbanization and depleting forest cover across top 5 most populas countries have impacted the change in temperature in these 5 countries.
+In this project we studied and correlated how various factors such as C02 emission, urbanization and depleting forest cover across top 5 most populas countries have impacted the change in temperature in these 5 countries.

 ### Libraries Used
   - pandas